 Since many larger emergencies have potential impacts well beyond their immediate location, it is important for general contractors/construction managers to understand basic emergency response and evacuation procedures, local emergency resources, and follow-up actions.
-General contractor/construction managers are expected to devote significant efforts to ensuring that adequate preparations have been made for the range of foreseeable emergencies that might occur during their work at U-M.
+General contractor/ construction managers are expected to devote significant efforts to ensuring that adequate preparations have been made for the range of foreseeable emergencies that might occur during their work at U-M.

-The primary means to summon emergency response is by calling 911.
+The primary means to summon emergency response is by calling 911 on any U-M telephone or (734)763-1131 from a non-U-M phone.
 Instruct callers to identify that they are on the U-M campus, and then give the building/project location.
 Based upon the incident description, the 911 operator will dispatch police, fire, medical, or other assistance to the scene of the emergency.

-The first notification should always be made to 911 to avoid any delays in response.
+The first notification should always be made to 911 (or from a non-U-M phone, 734-763-1131) to avoid any delays in response.
 Establish a communication plan in the event of an emergency situation to allow for immediate communication of the incident to the owner's representative after 911 has been notified.